aratim-git/Cypress-Test-Excercise/README.md

-# Vineti-Test-Exercise
+# Cypress-Test-Exercise
-Welcome to Vineti Cypress Test Automation Project
+Welcome to Cypress Test Automation Project

 Please make a clone of this repository